Documentation

 Email Authentication:

-• Generate JWT tokens for secure user sessions.
+- Leverage JWT tokens to ensure secure user sessions.

 Mobile Authentication: